m3rchant-man/OpenChamp-Manual/docs/api/authentication/Overview.md

   - Overview
 ---

-This section describes the authentication system for OpenChampPS holisticly.
-Reading the releated technical detailing is recomended.
+This section describes the authentication system for OpenChampPS holistically.
+Reading the related technical specifications is recomended.

 ## Authentication Architecture

-OpenChampPS's' authentication system uses **HTTP and WebSocket** endpoints:
+OpenChampPS's authentication system uses **HTTP and WebSocket** endpoints:

 ### Transport Protocols